zahrael97/MSCI/docs/index.rst

 Peptide identification by mass spectrometry relies on the interpretation of fragmentation spectra based on the m/z pattern, relative intensities, and retention time (RT).
-Given a proteome, we wondered how many peptides generate very similar fragmentation spectra with current MS methods. *MSCI*  is a python package built to assess the information content of peptide fragmentation spectra, we aimed calculating an information-content index for all peptides in a given proteome would enable us to design data acquisition and data analysis strategies that generate and prioritize the most informative fragment ions to be queried for peptide quantification.
+Given a proteome, we wondered how many peptides generate very similar fragmentation spectra with current MS methods. *MSCI*  is a Python package built to assess the information content of peptide fragmentation spectra, we aimed to calculate an information-content index for all peptides in a given proteome that would enable us to design data acquisition and data analysis strategies that generate and prioritize the most informative fragment ions to be queried for peptide quantification.

 .. image:: INTRODUCTION.png
   :alt: matchms workflow illustration